Scroll Down for Trail Description-

 Special Note on Head of Sequatchie Access-

-Parking in HOS is and a new access road was built in 2017.
+Parking in HOS : A new access road was built in 2017.
 The area is gated and open only on specific days.
 Latest information is the Head of Sequatchie area will be open 8am – 4:30pm Central Time on scheduled days.